flavienbwk/book-devops/eng/README.md

 ### Continuous Integration (CI)

-Continuous Integration (_Continuous Integration_ or _CI_ in English) is a development practice within the software factory.
+Continuous Integration (CI) is a development practice within the software factory.
 The idea is as follows: with every code change, automated scripts are triggered to check the conformity of the contribution (fig. <spanc/>\ref{fig:ci-pipeline-gitlab}).
 This conformity can relate to security standards, verify software quality, or check prerequisites for production deployment.

 For instance, your security teams may not have the time to validate the conformity of every contribution.
 They can then delegate part of these checks to scripts that will automatically and consistently ensure the codebase meets your security standards.
 The benefits are threefold: